axelniklasson/go-planetlab/README.md

     log.Fatal(err)
   }

-  // maybe do something more interesting with slices than printing it fmt.Println(slices[0].SliceID) // Output: 1578
+  // do something interesting with the found slices
 }

 ```